arm-university/Graphics-and-Mobile-Gaming-Education-Kit/README.md

 5. 3D Graphics and Matrix Manipulation
 6. Texturing and Lighting
 7. Performance Optimization and Programming Techniques
-8. Introduction to Game Engines
+8. Introduction to Mobile Gaming
 9. Game Graphics and Audio
 10. The Design of Video Games
 11. 3D Effects, Architecture and Performance Considerations